mauwii/dotfiles/.dotfiles/README.md

 # setup

 Those are my dotfiles.
 Primary used on MacOS but I also want to use them in VMs, Containers, ...
 Find the original docs [here](https://www.atlassian.com/git/tutorials/dotfiles)

-Here are some options how you can set them up:

 ## Locally

+Here you can find some options about how to install the dotfiles locally and how to update them.

 ### MacOS